-- A pacemaker uses batteries to send electric signals to your heart to help it pump the right way.
+- A pacemaker uses batteries to send electric signals to the heart to help it pump the right way.

-- Pacemakers work only when needed.
-They go on when your heartbeat is too slow, too fast or irregular.
+- It works only when needed.
+The device gets triggered when the heartbeat is too slow, too fast or irregular.

 How do I live with my pacemaker?